Mansourieh, Lebanon: Geography

 Mansourieh consists of the old village, seated on top of a ridge, bordered to the south and southwest by a river, the Beirut River and to the north by the Mar Roukouz (Arabic for Saint Roch) ravine.
 Upwards to the east, Mansourieh merges with Ain Saadeh and Monte Verde-Beit Mery, and slopes downhill westwards to Mkalles and Sin el-Fil.
 Across the river to the southwest lies Hazmieh, a town part of the Baabda district.
 Daychounieh covers the southeastern side, facing Baabda and Louaize.

 Mansourieh is conveniently located 16 kilometres east to the capital Beirut, 16 kilometres north to Baabda, the Province Administrative Center, and 12 kilometres south to Jdeideh, the Caza Administrative Center.
 Mansourieh slopes upwards from an elevation of approximately 200 metres to reach its highest at around 350 meters above sea level.

 Until the early 1950s, Mansourieh was mostly a rural area.
 Plains along the banks of the Beirut River were cultivated with citrus orchards.
 Olive groves were traditionally grown in more arid areas.
 Pine forests covered the southeastern slopes.
 Vineyards and fig trees, along with other Mediterranean cultivars, completed the landscape.
 Due to intensive urbanization since the second half of the last century, many green areas have been replaced by residential and commercial buildings.
 Few green areas remain, mainly along the river bank.

 Mansourieh lies on the main road running from Beirut through Sin el-Fil and Mkalles, winding up the mountain to reach Baabdat, Bikfaya, and upper Matn.
 The 'Ras el-Matn' road connects Northern Matn to Southern Matn villages, starting from Monte Verde.

 Mansourieh is a lively hub with a variety of shops, restaurants, and supermarkets.
-The old road showcases scenic views of Beirut alongside charming houses, while the Mansourieh highway bustles with food chains, retail shops, and high mobility traffic.
+The old road showcases scenic views of Beirut alongside residential areas, while the Mansourieh highway bustles with food chains, retail shops, and high mobility traffic.

 The Beirut River flows east to west from Lebanon's mountains passing through the south of Mansourieh to the Mediterranean Sea.
 The River is crossed by a dam locally called 'Jisr es-Sid' (Arabic for 'bridge of the dam') built during the French mandate for Syria and the Lebanon.
 With the dam, part of the river water is diverted to irrigate the Hadath and Kfarshima coastal planes.
 A bridge on top of the dam links Mansourieh to Hazmieh's Mar Takla and Mar Roukouz neighborhoods.

 The municipality of Mansourieh also administers the industrialized Mkalles zone and the Daychounieh village.